 The HC-WXF991K from Panasonic comes with a range of cinema-like effects that allow users to simulate shooting techniques seen in films.
-These effects include Slow Motion Video, Slow & Quick Video, Slow Zoom and Dolly Zoom.
+These effects include Slow Motion Video, Slow & Quick Video, Slow Zoom, and Dolly Zoom.

 High Dynamic Range Movie Mode

 This comes in handy when a subject is back-lit as the HDR Movie Mode is able to maintain the gradation in the images.
 HDR works by combining two images that were taken using different exposure times.
-The blown highlights are suppressed and the shadows are blocked which create videos that are crisper and clearer.
+The blown highlights are suppressed and the shadows are blocked which creates videos that are crisper and clearer.

 Tilting Electronic Viewfinder